 Some pre-made mixes also contain chemical fertilizers.
 Depending on the strength of these fertilizers and what your normal fertilization practices are, this may work for you.

 However, overfertilization can damage plants, so just be aware of whether the mix you choose includes fertilizer.
 I specifically choose mixes that do not so I control the amount of fertilization my plants receive.

 Yes!
 My recommendation is to use a premade potting mix as a base and add additional ingredients to help provide more drainage.

 Is there an option that can be bought as-is and not hand-mixed?

 Because these mixes are designed specifically for cacti and succulents that need very little water, these products will already have various substrates to increase aeration and drainage.
-This means that you could use cactus mix with many of your houseplants without needing to add anything else.
+This means that you could use a cactus mix with many of your houseplants without needing to add anything else.

-This is the strategy I used for a while before I was ready to mix my own and it worked well.
-I now like to add more perlite and bark than would be in a pre-made mix, but I kept many plants alive and happy with cactus potting mixes!
+This is the strategy I used for a while before I was ready to mix my own soil and it worked well.
+I now like to add more perlite and bark than would be in a pre-made cactus mix, but I have kept many plants alive and happy with cactus potting mixes!

 What kind of potting mix should you start with?

 I recommend any organic potting mix of your choice.

 Organic potting mixes have natural fertilizer sources (such as worm castings) rather than chemical fertilizers.
 Organic fertilizer sources are much less likely to burn or damage your plants.